Preparing for an Audit

 The management review should take place following the internal audit.
-This step should consist or reviewing past internal audit findings and take corrective actions where necessary.
+This step should consist of reviewing past internal audit findings and take corrective actions where necessary.

 Review past Internal Audit Findings

 After your organization undergoes an Internal Audit, these findings should be reviewed in a closing meeting with everyone involved.
-The purpose of an internal audit is to identify possible weaknesses and areas that need to be improved in order to better the management system and meet the requirements of AS9100, and earn certification.
-To have a successful audit, it is a must that the process of the audit is carried out with both auditors and auditees
+The purpose of an internal audit is to identify possible weaknesses and areas that need to be improved in order to better the management system and meet the requirements of ISO 13485, and earn certification.
+To have a successful audit, it is a must that the process of the audit is carried out with both auditors and auditees.

 The meeting should be detailed to give the organization an understanding of where they are falling short and how they can improve.
 This information should be given in an objective and friendly manner and suggestions should be informed constructively.

 Reviewing past audits and taking corrective action to any nonconformances is key to certification.
 We recommend taking corrective actions immediately to avoid compromising your ability to achieve certification.
 A major problem found by the auditor could delay your certification and leave you scrambling to establish a process to fix the issue.
 Performing internal audits in preparation for your third-party auditor is ideal.

 A pre-assessment audit is performed with the same independence and objectivity as a 2-stage certification audit.
 The auditor will conduct an assessment that monitors documentation review, process review, etc in order to understand where the organization is relative to meeting the standard’s requirements.